ContextLab/quail/README.md

 + If your pull request addresses an issue, please use the title to describe the issue and mention the issue number in the pull request description to ensure a link is created to the original issue.

-+ All public methods should be documented in the README.
++ All public methods should be documented on our [readthedocs](http://cdl-quail.readthedocs.io/en/latest/api.html) API page.

 + Each high-level plotting function should have a simple example in the examples folder.
 This should be as simple as possible to demonstrate the method.